exasol/error-code-crawler-maven-plugin/doc/design.md

 `dsn~report-writer~1`

-ECM uses the report writer from `error-code-model-java` to write the json report.
+ECM uses the report writer from `error-code-model-java` to write the JSON report.

 Needs: impl, itest